 The leather is synthetic and many people on forums say that the padding starts softening after 2 years.

-Price: Considering that you get quality sessions around two years, the price is really good and according to me, Hayabusa Ikusa has the greatest quality price ratio among MMA gloves.
-Check out the price on Amazon.
+Price: Considering that you get quality sessions around two years, the price is really good and according to me, Hayabusa Ikusa has the greatest quality-price ratio among MMA gloves.
+Check out the price.

 Following two MMA gloves are the most quality gloves for sparring…